Is the Commercialization Program Right for Me?

 *Typically, Fellows have completed most of their research and are close to completing their Ph.D. program; during the Fellowship, it is anticipated that the commercialization activity is a Fellow's primary focus, rather than their core research.

 By enrolling in the program, Fellows work with a technology or product that is personally meaningful to them.
 And because researching and developing a business plan is embedded in the educational experience, students don’t have to spend their own time and money developing one.

 While there are a multitude of opportunities for entrepreneurial education at Cornell, not all of them are available to engineering Ph.D. students.
 The Commercialization Fellowship provides access to these programs through one, comprehensive program that is modeled after the success experienced by former Ph.D. students with entrepreneurial ambitions, but eliminates many of the barriers they faced.

-The program is supported in part by Cornell Engineering alumnus Eric A. Young ’78, co-founder of Canaan Partners, a venture capital investment firm serving emerging growth technology companies.
+The program is supported in part by the late Cornell Engineering alumnus Eric A. Young '78, co-founder of Canaan Partners, a venture capital investment firm serving emerging growth technology companies.